RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Practical Full System Scheduling

 \subsection{Fixed-Priority Scheduling for CPU Segments}

 Now, we will switch the view and focus on analyzing the fixed-priority scheduling of the CPU segments.
-Looking from the perspective of the uniprocessor, CPU segments become the \enquote{execution segments}; the time intervals where task $\tau_i$ spends on waiting for memory-copy and GPU to complete now become the \enquote{suspension segments}, since the processor can be used by other tasks during these intervals.
+Looking from the perspective of the uniprocessor, CPU segments become the \enquote{execution segments}; the time intervals where task $\tau_i$ spends on waiting for memory copy and GPU to complete now become the \enquote{suspension segments}, since the processor can be used by other tasks during these intervals.

-For now, let's assume that the upper bounds ${\MRup_{i}^{j}}$ and lower bounds $\MRlo_{i}^{j}$ on response times of memory-copy segments are already given in Section~\ref{sec:MR}.
+For now, let's assume that the upper bounds ${\MRup_{i}^{j}}$ and lower bounds $\MRlo_{i}^{j}$ on response times of memory copy segments are already given in Section~\ref{sec:MR}.
 As for GPU segments, the upper bounds $\GRup_{i}^{j}$ and lower bounds $\GRlo_{i}^{j}$ have been obtained in Section~\ref{sec:GR}.
 Similarly, we define the following CPU workload function $\CW_{i}^{h}(t)$.

 \begin{lemma} $\CW_{i}^{h}(t)$ bounds the maximum amount of CPU computation that task $\tau_i$ can perform during an interval with a duration $t$ and a starting CPU segment $\CL_{i}^{h}$, where:

 where $l$ is the maximum integer satisfying the following condition: